elsayedelmandoh/Medical-Image-Analysis-with-VGG16-ResNet-CNN/README.md

 ## Code Structure

+The code is organized into different sections:
+- **Verify GPU**: Check the availability of GPU.
-- **Data Acquisition:** Load and explore the dataset.
+- **Data Acquisition**: Download and preprocess the dataset using TensorFlow and OpenCV.
-- **Data Visualization:** Visualize sample images from the training, validation, and test sets.
+- **Data Exploration and Preprocessing**: Explore the dataset and preprocess it for training.
-- **Data Preprocessing:** Preprocess the dataset, split into training and testing sets, and normalize pixel values.
+- **EDA (Exploratory Data Analysis)**: Visualize the distribution of classes in the dataset.
-- **CNN Model Architecture:** Build an advanced CNN model with various convolutional and dense layers.
+- **CNN Model Architecture and Hyperparameter Tuning**: Build and optimize a CNN model using scikeras and RandomizedSearchCV.
+- **VGG16 Model Architecture and Hyperparameter Tuning**: Build and optimize a VGG16 model.
+- **ResNet Model Architecture and Hyperparameter Tuning**: Build and optimize a ResNet model.
-- **Callbacks:** Implement callbacks for model checkpointing, learning rate reduction, and early stopping.
+- **Callbacks**: Implement callbacks such as ModelCheckpoint, ReduceLROnPlateau, and EarlyStopping.
-- **Model Training:** Train the CNN model using the prepared data.
+- **Training the Model**: Train the models with the prepared dataset.
-- **Metrics and Visualization:** Display accuracy and loss metrics during model training.
-Evaluate the model's performance and visualize results.
+- **Displaying Metrics**: Visualize the training and validation metrics.
+- **Evaluation Metrics for the Test Set**: Evaluate the models on the test set and display classification reports and confusion matrices.
+- **Model Comparison**: Compare the performance of different models

 ## How to Use